choreonoid/choreonoid-doc/en/handling-models/legged-model.rst

  :header-rows: 0

  * - |i0|
-   - Horizontally moves the center of gravity in such a way that the projected gravity center point matches the center of both soles.
+   - Moves the center of mass horizontally so that the center of mass projection coincides with the center of both foot soles.
  * - |i1|
-   - Horizontally moves the center of gravity in such a way that the projected gravity center point matches the ZMP.
+   - Moves the center of mass horizontally so that the center of mass projection coincides with the ZMP.
  * - |i2|
-   - Sets the ZMP at the position of the projected gravity center point.
+   - Sets the ZMP at the position of the center of mass projection.
  * - |i3|
    - Sets the ZMP at the center of the right foot.
  * - |i4|